RGBKnights/Lusus/GAME.md

 * Sidestep - one orthogonal move

 **Special**
-* Immune - bearer gains immunity from special effects, and the other cubies it bears cannot be targeted
+* Immune - bearer gains immunity from special effects, and the other Cubits it bears cannot be targeted
 * Guard - bearer gains friendly pieces it could attack cannot be taken
-* -1 Draw - bearer causes the player to draw one less cubie
+* -1 Draw - bearer causes the player to draw one less Cubit
-* +1 Draw - bearer causes the player to draw one more cubie
+* +1 Draw - bearer causes the player to draw one more Cubit
 * Sticky Feet - bearer's movement is restricted to one space
 * Disarm - bearer cannot make moves that take pieces
 * Enrage - bearer cannot make moves that do not take pieces